 About Us

-At Oregon Law we prepare students for great careers.
-We train exceptional legal and dispute resolution professionals to drive change in a diverse and complex society.
+At Oregon Law, we train exceptional legal and dispute resolution professionals to drive change in a diverse and complex society.
 We prepare students through excellent classroom teaching paired with a multitude of practical experience opportunities and robust career development.
 And we accomplish these goals in a positive, collaborative environment.

 Learning Outcomes